StevenBtw/solvor/docs/algorithms/continuous/powell.md

 5. Replace the direction that gave the least improvement with d
 6. Repeat until converged

 **The conjugate property:** After k iterations on a quadratic function, Powell's method generates directions that are *conjugate* with respect to the Hessian.
-This means they're independent in a certain sense—optimizing along one won't undo progress along another.
+This means they're independent in a certain sense, optimizing along one won't undo progress along another.

 **No derivatives needed:** Each line search just needs function evaluations.
 The algorithm builds up curvature information implicitly through the direction updates, similar to how quasi-Newton methods approximate the Hessian.